-In order to increase Week 1 retention of new Pantheon users, we redesigned the first time user experience (FTUE) in order to increase first week retention of new Pantheon developers.
-We started with user research to discover the common roadblocks new developers encounter.
-Through prototyping and testing, we defined and implemented an approach to help developers more quickly realize the work and time they can save by using the platform, resulting in a 10% key metric improvement.
+In order to increase Week 1 retention of new Pantheon users, we redesigned the first time user experience (FTUE) to communicate to new users the way Pantheon can solve current workflow challenges.
+We started with user research to discover the common roadblocks new users encounter, and through prototyping and testing we defined and implemented an approach to help developers more quickly realize the time and effort they can save by using the platform.
+The project resulted in a 10% key metric improvement.

-Pantheon's primary segment consists of agency or freelance developers building and maintaining websites for clients.
+Pantheon's primary market segment consists of agency and freelance developers who build websites for clients.
 We started with interviews and observation sessions with recently registered agency developers to learn why they tried Pantheon; and (2) observation with brand new developers who had never tried Pantheon before.
 This research helped us define which problem areas we should focus on improving in order to have the most impact.

 Developers are unsure where to start